-Washington state launched phase 1A of its vaccine effort in December 2020, vaccinating medical workers and those living or working in nursing homes and other long-term care facilities.
-The state is now in phase 1B of vaccinations.
+Washington state launched Phase 1A of its vaccine effort in December 2020, vaccinating medical workers and those living or working in nursing homes and other long-term care facilities.
+On March 31, the state entered phase 1B, tiers 3 and 4 of vaccinations.

 - Once you get the vaccine, the Department of Health says you may feel side effects such as a sore arm, fever, headaches or fatigue.